 Designed by KC Jones to withstand the most extreme wear, friction and abrasive environments, Miccrolloy Nickel Boron outperforms other chrome replacements.
 Coated in an autocatalytic process, Miccrolloy Nickel Boron provides multiple advantages over electroplating, such as high velocity oxygen-fuel (HVOF), thermal spray and physical vapor deposition (PVD).

-Historically, corrosion protection solutions have contained toxins.
-In recent years, the EU’s End of Live Vehicle (ELV) directive and its Restriction of Hazardous Substance (RoHS) Directive banned the use of hexavalent chromium.
-These and other measures have caused manufacturers to seek alternative materials.
+Corrosion protection solutions have historically contained toxins.
+In recent years, the EU’s End of Live Vehicle (ELV) directive and its Restriction of Hazardous Substance (RoHS) directive banned the use of hexavalent chromium.
+These and other measures have led manufacturers to explore alternative materials.

-Miccrolloy Nickel Boron Replaces the Need for Hard Chrome:
+Miccrolloy Nickel Boron Eliminates the Need for Hard Chrome:

 - Outperforms hard chrome and nickel-phosphorous (hardness/wear resistance)

 - Withstands high temperatures (melting point of 1080°C)

 - Increases ductility (due to unique columnar structure)